NALTP/Rules/README.md

 #### Section A - Positional Restrictions
   - (1) In the Major and Minor leagues, positional restrictions will be enforced for all players who list that they will play only one position ("Offense only" or "Defense only") in their signup.
-    - (a) Players believed to be using positional restrictions as a means to lower their draft stock (rather than play in a specific position) may have their restriction lifted or be removed from the draft entirely at CRC discretion.
-    - (b) Players or teams found to be ignoring or testing the boundaries of positional restrictions to gain a competitive advantage may be penalized with replays, forfeiture, add/drop penalties, or point deductions at CRC discretion.
+    - (a) A position restriction indicates the side of the map a player will default to when there are no external influences on their decision making.
+Players with position restrictions are not required to adhere to rigid guidelines and may often find themselves 'outside' their restriction when doing so is the best strategical play available to them.
+    - (b) At their discretion the CRC may deem individual players ineligible for position restrictions, in which case their signup will be locked as eligible for both positions.
+	    - (i) Any player who is ruled ineligible for a position restriction may be removed from the draft entirely if the CRC determines that they are continuing to use positional preferences to manipulate their draft stock.
   - (2) In Novice league, positional restrictions for offense or defense will only be enforced if the player's most recent season in the position opposite their current restriction resulted in a positional NISH of 70 or greater.
     - (a) Examples:
       - (i) A defender earns the 70 DNISH in the previous season and signs up with an offense restriction.
 The restriction will be enforced.